eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 Windows
 - Verify you are running Windows 11 Pro 22H2 build 22621.2428 or later and have sufficient RAM
+- To keep the system secure, configure Windows Update to download and apply patches automatically, and to update WSL.
+Settings -> Windows Update -> Advanced, enable "Receive updates for other Microsoft products" and "Get me up to date".

 WSL
 - From Windows Store, install WSL and Ubuntu current LTS.
 Debian is also an option, it is however quite bare-bones